 When thinking about ways to improve your dental care, it can be easy to get a little tunnel vision about healthy teeth.
-After all, when you see advertisements for dental care products like toothpaste, teeth whitening strips, and floss, the focal point of the ad is almost always the smile.
-However, what are you doing to consider the opportunities for improving the health of your gums as well?
+After all, when you see advertisements for dental care products like toothpaste, teeth whitening strips, and floss, the focal point is almost always your smile.
+However, what are you doing to improve the health of your gums as well?

-The good news is that some of the practices for healthy teeth also tend to produce healthy gums.
-In today’s blog from the periodontics team at Seaview Dental in Eatontown, we’ll take a look at five ways that you can start to be intentional and thoughtful about taking better care of your gums.
+The good news is that some of the practices for healthy teeth also produce healthy gums.
+In today’s blog from our periodontics team, we’ll take a look at five ways you can start to be intentional about taking better care of your gums.

-If you are already experiencing the signs of developing gum disease such as inflamed or tender gums, reddening gum line, or you bleed from the gums when eating or brushing, make sure to schedule an appointment with us soon.
+If you are already experiencing any of these signs of gum disease such as inflamed or tender gums, reddening gum line, or you bleed from the gums when eating or brushing, schedule an appointment with us today.

 If You’re a Smoker, Consider Quitting

-Smoking is terrible for the health of your gums, there’s just isn’t any other way to put it.
-To begin with, smoking correlates strongly with the onset of gingivitis, the early stages of full-blown gum disease.
-Next, smoking inhibits your immune system, reducing your ability to fight the bacterial infections in your gums that accelerate the effects of gum disease.
+Smoking is terrible for the health of your gums; there just isn’t any other way to put it.
+Smoking correlates strongly with the onset of gingivitis, the early stages of full-blown gum disease.
+Smoking also inhibits your immune system, reducing your ability to fight the bacterial infections in your gums that accelerate the effects of gum disease.
 And finally, smoking makes it harder for your gums to heal from the damage that has been done to them.

-For the sake and health of your teeth and gums, if you are a smoker, Seaview Dental encourages you to consider quitting.
+For the sake and health of your teeth and gums, if you are a smoker, we encourage you to find resources to help you quit.

 Use a Flouride Toothpaste

-Let us be clear, if you’re not brushing your teeth twice a day, then you need to begin right away.
+If you’re not brushing your teeth twice a day, it’s time to begin.
 Tooth brushing habits are one of the largest single indicators of dental health (or lack thereof).
-However, making sure that when you are brushing you are getting the most out of it matters.
-That’s why choosing the right toothpaste matter.
+Make sure that when you are brushing you are getting the most out of it by choosing the right toothpaste.

 Toothpaste that contains fluoride can help to strengthen your teeth and provide a higher level of protection against plaque build-up and the onset of gingivitis.
 Make sure to check the ingredients and presence of the ADA approval seal on your next toothpaste purchase.